- If your Windows 11 PC won't restart, it's generally a trivial issue that can be easily fixed.

-Once done, you will notice the display clarity to have downgraded a notch because the current driver has been removed and the OS automatically installed a basic one.
-After you restart the computer, Windows will reinstall a fresh set of drivers, which will fix things when Windows 11 restart is not working.
+Once done, you will notice the display clarity to have downgraded a notch because the current driver has been removed, and the OS automatically installed a basic one.
+After you restart the computer, it will reinstall a fresh set of drivers, which will fix things when Windows 11 restart is not working.

 3. Run the built-in troubleshooter

 - Press Windows + I to launch the Settings app, and select Troubleshoot on the right in the System tab.

 - Now, locate the Power troubleshooter and click on the Run button next to it.